run-x/opta-docs/content/en/docs/Reference/environment_modules.md

   to t3.medium (highly unrecommended to set to smaller)
 * `k8s_version` -- Optional.
 The Kubernetes version for the cluster.
 Must be [supported by EKS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)

+## k8s-base
+This module is responsible for all the base infrastructure we package into the opta K8s environments.
+This includes:
+* [Autoscaler](https://github.com/kubernetes/autoscaler) for scaling up and down the ec2s as needed
+* [External DNS](https://github.com/kubernetes-sigs/external-dns) to automatically hook up the ingress to the hosted zone and its domain
+* [Ingress Nginx](https://github.com/kubernetes/ingress-nginx) to expose services to the public
+* [Metrics server](https://github.com/kubernetes-sigs/metrics-server) for scaling different deployments based on cpu/memory usage
+* [Linkerd](https://linkerd.io/) as our service mesh.

+*Fields*
+None for the user, we allow no configuration at the time.

+*Outputs*
+None

+# GCP

+## gcp-base
+This module is the "base" module for creating an environment in gcp.
+It sets up the VPC, private subnet, default kms key and the db/cache subnets.
+Defaults are set to work 99% of the time, assuming no funny networking constraints (you'll know them if you have them), so _no need to set any of the fields or no what the outputs do_.

+## gcp-dns

+## gcp-gke

+# gcp-k8s-base
+This module is responsible for all the base infrastructure we package into the opta K8s environments.
+This includes:
+* [Ingress Nginx](https://github.com/kubernetes/ingress-nginx) to expose services to the public
+* [Linkerd](https://linkerd.io/) as our service mesh.

+*Fields*
+None for the user, we allow no configuration at the time.

+*Outputs*
+None

+# Cloud agnostic

 ## datadog
 This module setups the [Datadog Kubernetes](https://docs.datadoghq.com/agent/kubernetes/?tab=helm) integration onto the EKS cluster created for this environment.
 Please read the [datadog tutorial](/docs/tutorials/datadog) for all the